If is analytic on a simply connected domain and is a positively oriented simple closed contour in enclosing a point , then

 In context

-The CIF is the central tool for evaluating closed-contour integrals when the integrand has a pole.
-The Residue theorem extends CIF to handle arbitrary isolated singularities, not just simple poles, completing the closed-contour-integral story.
+The CIF is the main tool for evaluating closed-contour integrals when the integrand has a pole.
+The Residue theorem extends it to arbitrary isolated singularities, not just simple poles.